-Our experience manufacturing our product candidates is limited.
-Manufacturing issues may arise that could cause delays in our development programs or increase costs.
-In addition, we may experience delays in regulatory approval of our product candidates if we do not satisfy applicable manufacturing regulatory requirements.
+Our experience manufacturing Zimura is limited.
+In addition, we have no experience manufacturing gene therapy product candidates.
+Manufacturing issues, including technical or quality issues or issues securing capacity, may arise that could cause delays in our development programs or increase costs.
+Furthermore, we may experience delays in regulatory approval of our product candidates if we do not satisfy applicable manufacturing regulatory requirements.